Nunavut government gives update on COVID-19 response | CBC News

 Nunavut government gives update on COVID-19 response

-Today marks the first day for lightened public health restrictions.
-The Nunavut government is again updating the public on its response to COVID-19 this morning at the Legislative Assembly.
+After announcing new opening plans for the month of June on Monday, the Nunavut government is again updating the public on its response to COVID-19 this morning at the Legislative Assembly.

 There are currently no confirmed cases of COVID-19 in Nunavut.
-As of Friday, May 29, there were 130 people being investigated by public health for symptoms.
-All together, 1070 Nunavut residents have been investigated for COVID-19.
+As of Wednesday, there were 106 people being investigated by public health for symptoms.

-Daycare centres are allowed to open today.
-And, territorial parks and municipal playgrounds are open for outdoor use.
 The government extended its public health emergency until June 11.
+Next week some retail locations will be able to open.

-You can watch the live news conference here on CBC North, or on Facebook through CBC Nunavut.
-The conference will also play on local cable, channel 233.
-And, will air at 4 p.m.
+You can watch the live news conference here on CBC North, or on the CBC Nunavut Facebook page.
+The conference will also play on local cable, on channel 233 and will air at 4 p.m.
 ET on the CBC radio show Tusaajaksat.

 Comments